 Arthritis can affect any part of the body.
 The term arthritis comes from "arthros", which means a joint and its attachments, and "-itis" meaning inflammation.
 Osteo- (meaning bone) arthritis mostly affects the weight bearing joints (hips and knees) plus the hands, ankle/feet and spine.

-It surprises some to learn that natural remedies can be as effective, if not more so, than over-the-counter or prescription drugs for arthritis back pain.
+To escape adverse side effects from drugs, many people today are turning to natural alternatives such as glucosamine, boswellia, fish oil and GLA to treat their painful arthritis symptoms.
+It surprises others to learn that natural remedies can be as effective, if not more so, than over-the-counter or prescription drugs for arthritis back pain.
 Plant and herbal substances are extremely well-tolerated in the stomach.
 As a bonus, they may help to regenerate cartilage and can improve joint health, which anti-inflammatory drugs cannot.